sav-che/TL-2/Authors/Stewart, Alban {std. A. Stewart}.md

-> [!cite] BHL link: this entry starts at [page 921](https://www.biodiversitylibrary.org/item/104077#page/935/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 921](https://www.biodiversitylibrary.org/page/33334060) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Stewart, Alban (1875-?), American botanist; Dr. phil.
-Harvard 1911; instructor in botany New Hampshire College 1909; id. at the Dept. of Botany, University of Wisconsin, 1911-1916; professor of botany, Florida State College for Women, Tallahassee 1916; collected in the Galapagos archipelago 1905-1906. (*A. Stewart*).
+Harvard 1911; instructor in botany New Hampshire College 1909; id. at the Dept. of Botany, University of Wisconsin, 1911-1916; professor of botany, Florida State College for Women, Tallahassee 1916; collected in the Galapagos archipelago 1905-1906.
+**Abbreviated name**: *A. Stewart*

 #### Herbarium and types